QI DAN

 We use the chemistry of kombucha fermentation to unpack and translate

-a non alcoholic offering that sits comfortably in stemware.
+non alcoholic offering that sits comfortably in stemware.

 With more and more people seeking to reduce alcohol in their lifestyle,